Bryan Adams: Musical style

 Adams has played various styles of rock, from hard rock and arena rock to pop rock and soft rock.
-During the first few years of his career in the 1970s Adams fronted Canadian glam rock band Sweeney Todd; the band played hard rock as well as glam rock.
 His early songs were about kids and about the lives of young people, and he is known for his romantic ballads.

-Adams has never shied away from political or social commentary, especially with songs such as "Native Son" and "Remembrance Day" from the album Into the Fire, "Don't Drop That Bomb on Me" from Waking Up the Neighbours, and "Ultimate Love" from Ultimate.
-In 1978, after meeting with the drummer and main songwriter Jim Vallance for Canadian rock band Prism under the pseudonym "Rodney Higgs", the initial course was quite difficult.
-Demos of Adams' early songs were rejected by numerous record companies.
+During the first few years of his career, Adams fronted Canadian glam rock band Sweeney Todd; the band played hard rock as well as glam rock.

-In 1978, the Adams–Vallance duo managed to sign their record deal with A&M Records and released the single "Let Me Take You Dancing".
-It is notable for being Adams' first solo single and his first-ever release as a solo artist, when he was 19.
-The genre of the single was disco; the melody, a piano riff inspired by Robbie King, was composed by Vallance on his parents' piano during the Christmas holidays in 1977; Adams, meanwhile, helped turn the riff into a song.
+Adams' first single, "Let Me Take You Dancing", was a disco song.
+The melody, a piano riff inspired by Robbie King, was composed by Jim Vallance on his parents' piano during the Christmas holidays in 1977; Adams helped turn the riff into a song.

 In 1982, Vallance and Adams received a call from producer Michael James Jackson to contribute some songs for the next Kiss album.
 Although Vallance and Adams were not fans of heavy metal, it was a golden opportunity for exposure for their songs by a world-class rock group.
 In collaboration with Gene Simmons, the track "War Machine" and a rewrite "Rock 'n Roll Hell" were recorded by Kiss for the album Creatures of the Night.

-Adams' first solo albums, Bryan Adams and You Want It You Got It, two clear-cut rock and hard rock albums, respectively, indicated the styles that Adams would become famous for.
-In 1983, with the release of Cuts Like a Knife, Reckless and Into the Fire, their music was characterized by being hard rock with melodic overtones and powerful ballads (known as power ballads); the production of the first five albums was in cooperation with the American record producer Bob Clearmountain.
+Adams' first solo albums, Bryan Adams and You Want It You Got It, two clear-cut rock and hard rock albums, included the styles for which Adams would become famous.
+In 1983, with the release of Cuts Like a Knife, Reckless and Into the Fire, Adams' music was characterised as hard rock with melodic overtones and powerful ballads (known as power ballads).